 In December 2017, the SEC staff issued Staff Accounting Bulletin 118 to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of H.R.1 (Tax Cuts and Jobs Act).
-The Company has recognized provisional tax impacts related to deemed repatriated earnings and the revaluation of deferred tax assets and liabilities and included these amounts in its consolidated financial statements for the year ended December 31, 2017.
+The Company has recognized provisional tax impacts related to the revaluation of deferred tax assets and liabilities and included these amounts in its consolidated financial statements for the year ended December 31, 2017.
 The Company has no foreign operations and, therefore, does not have an associated liability from the repatriation tax on accumulated earnings in H.R.1.
 The ultimate impact may differ from these provisional amounts, possibly materially, due to, among other things, additional analysis, changes in interpretations and assumptions the Company has made, additional regulatory guidance that may be issued, and actions the Company may take as a result of H.R.1.
-The Company's accounting treatment is expected to be complete when the Company's 2017 U.S. corporate income tax return is filed in the fourth quarter of 2018.
+The Company's accounting treatment is expected to be complete in the fourth quarter of 2018, which is one year from the enactment of H.R.1.